JohnsonClayton/DS-Tools/README.md

 ### Custom Classifier
 Time to begin the fun!
 I want to demonstrate the ability to add my own classifier to Weka.
 This topic is covered in the blog link below, however I will give a brief overview here.
-I had to find a classifier to mimic for the time being (since this is purely a PoC currently).
+I had to find a classifier to mimic for the time being (since this is purely a proof of concept, currently).
 I chose the `InputMappedClassifier`, found at `weka.classifiers.misc` (or `weka/src/main/java/weka/classifiers/misc`).
 I created a copy of this classifier named it `HelloWorld` (make sure to change the class name **and** the file name if you're not familiar enough with java).
 An additional step required is to add this file to the `GenericObjectEditor.props` file found in `weka/gui`.
 Also, make sure that the `UseDynamic` flag is set to `true` in the `GenericPropertiesCreator.props` file, otherwise your custom classifiers will not be loaded.
 Once all of this is finished, we can compile Weka just like before and re-run the `weka.sh` script.
 In the image here, we can see the image of the Weka classifiers.

 ![image of HelloWorld classifier in the Weka misc classifier list](https://github.com/JohnsonClayton/DS-Tools/blob/master/media/hw_added.png)